Internships at LLILAS

 LLILAS Interns, Fall 2013 (photo by Mari Correa)

-The internship is open to undergraduate students enrolled in any UT college or school who may be interested in pursuing graduate degrees or working on Latin American issues.
-Interns must be available to work about 10 hours a week from late January 2014 to the last week of classes of the spring semester (schedules are negotiated with the respective supervisor).
+The internship is open to undergraduate students enrolled in any UT college or school who may be interested in pursuing a Latin American studies graduate degree or working on Latin American issues.
+Interns must be available to work about 10 hours a week from late August 2015 to the last week of classes of the fall semester (schedules are negotiated with the respective supervisor).
 If you would like to earn liberal arts elective credit for your LLILAS internship, learn about the LA 320wb and LA 110wb course options at: http://www.utexas.edu/cola/orgs/lacs/Students/Courses/Internship.php.

 We are currently trying to fill positions in several LLILAS programs.
 Please review each of the job descriptions and let us know for which position you are applying.
 You can apply to more than one, but if you do, please rank them in order of preference.

-Please e-mail all application materials to Paloma Diaz between November 21, 2013 and January 20, 2014 (we encourage early applications and will begin interviewing applicants as soon as possible).
+Please e-mail all application materials to Paloma Diaz before August 30, 2015 (we encourage early applications and will begin interviewing applicants as soon as possible).
 The application package should include: (1) a résumé indicating language and computer skills; (2) a cover letter stating why you are interested in the position or positions (including research topics or disciplines of interest); (3) information about your fall schedule and available hours; and (4) the name and contact information of at least two UT faculty members or previous employers who are willing to provide us with references.
-(Note: The LLILAS Research Internship also requires a copy of your transcript.)

 Multimedia and Video Production